On unbiased estimators for functions of the rate parameter of the exponential distribution: Abstract

 \section{Abstract}

-In this paper, we explicitly derive unbiased estimators for various functions of the rate parameter of the exponential distribution, including powers of the rate parameter, the $q$th quantile, the $p$th moment, the survival function, the maximum, minimum, probability density function, mean past lifetime, moment generating function, and others.
-It is also noteworthy that this work corrects a general formula originally proposed by Tate, R. F. (Ann.
-Math.
-Statist., 30(2): 341-366, 1959) for constructing unbiased estimators of functions of the exponential distribution’s rate parameter in the absence of a location parameter.
-Additionally, we establish a result demonstrating the asymptotic normality of the proposed unbiased estimators.
+In this paper, we explicitly derive unbiased estimators for various functions of the rate parameter of the exponential distribution { in the absence of a location parameter}, including powers of the rate parameter, the $q$th quantile, the $p$th moment, the survival function, the maximum, minimum, probability density function, mean past lifetime, moment generating function, and others. { This work non-trivially complements established formulas for unbiased estimators of functions of parameters of the location-rate exponential distribution. } Additionally, we establish a result demonstrating the asymptotic normality of the proposed unbiased estimators.

 { {\bfseries Keywords.} {Exponential distribution, Laplace transform, unbiased estimator.}} \\ { {\bfseries Mathematics Subject Classification (2010).} {MSC 60E05 $\cdot$ MSC 62Exx $\cdot$ MSC 62Fxx.}}